 - Baked Blackberry and Fig French Toast - In my Simply Sweet Nostalgic Bakes cookbook, I have this delicious recipe.
-Brioche slices laid in a baking dish and the custard poured over the top and studded with blackberries and figs, then baked in the oven.
-Quick, simple, tasty and the perfect slow Sunday morning breakfast.
+Brioche slices are laid in a baking dish and the custard is poured over the top and studded with blackberries and figs, then baked in the oven.
+Quick, simple, tasty, and the perfect slow Sunday morning breakfast.

 - Stale bread.
 Traditionally made with stale bread, if your bread is too soft and fresh (!) then toast until gently dried on the outside.